bporcelli/articles/_posts/2018-02-01-wiki-loves-monuments-2017.md

 ![A photograph of Wat Benchamabophit, a Buddhist temple in Bankok, Thailand.][3]

 **Wat Benchamabophit by BerryJ.** This photograph features [Wat Benchamabophit][4], a Buddhist temple in Bangkok, Thailand.
-I love how the perfect symmetry of the temple contrasts with the distinctly asymmetrical background of the sky.
+I love how the symmetry of the temple contrasts with the distinctly asymmetrical background of the sky.

 ![Svaneti towers in Mestia, Georgia.][5]

 **Svaneti towers by Dmytro B.** In this photograph, Dmytro Balkhovitin captures the defensive towers typical of the [Svaneti][6] region in Georgia.
-To see these ancient towers illuminated by artificial lighting is very interesting.
+The way the artificial light pierces this medieval scene in particularly attractive.

 ![Notre Dame basilica in Montreal, Canada.][7]